TraGicCode/tragiccode-wsusserver/README.md

 **NOTE: If removing a group that contains sublevels, the  sublevels will also be removed.**

-**NOTE: By Default, wsuserver has 2 built-in computer groups created.
+**NOTE: By Default, WSUS server has 2 built-in computer groups created.
 They are named 'All Computers' and 'Unassigned Computers'.
 The wsusserver base/main class declares these for you and therefore you don't need to create these in order to have these resources show up in your puppet reports as being present.
-Also because these built-in groups cannot be deleted, since wsusserver will not allow it, if you plan on doing any sort of purging of unmanaged computer target groups just make sure the main class is in the catalog so the purging will not fail trying to delete the above 2 built-in computer target groups.**
+Also because these built-in groups cannot be deleted, since WSUS server will not allow it, if you plan on doing any sort of purging of unmanaged computer target groups just make sure the main class is in the catalog so the purging will not fail trying to delete the above 2 built-in computer target groups.**

 ### Removing automatic approval rules

-When you initially install wsus ( and possibly in the future ) you might want to remove certain approval rules.
+When you initially install WSUS ( and possibly in the future ) you might want to remove certain approval rules.
 Below shows how to remove the built in approval rule.

 ```puppet
 wsusserver::approvalrule { 'Default Automatic Approval Rule':